Did you know?

 Treatment will normally depend on the extent of the detachment or tear.
 There are a number of surgical procedures that involve sealing any tears, reducing the pull on the retina, or moving it back into position for reattachment.
 Your optician or surgeon will be able to talk you through treatment options in more detail.

 The earlier a retinal detachment can be treated, the greater the chances of restoring good vision.
 That’s why regular eye tests are so important.
-If you have any concerns about any symptoms you’re experiencing, come in and see us as soon as possible.
+If you have any concerns about any symptoms you’re experiencing, come in and see us or your GP as soon as possible.